kubernetes/kubernetes/README.md

 ## Community Meetings

-The [Calendar](https://www.kubernetes.dev/resources/calendar/) has the list of all the meetings in Kubernetes community in a single location.
+The [Calendar](https://www.kubernetes.dev/resources/calendar/) has the list of all the meetings in the Kubernetes community in a single location.

 ## Adopters